 The Department of Mechanical Engineering is using the following ABET learning outcomes.

-The current overall undergraduate enrollment in Mechanical Engineering is 1,113 students distributed over all four years of study (as of Spring 2019), making up 27% of the Clark School of Engineering undergraduate student body.
+The current overall undergraduate enrollment in Mechanical Engineering is 1158 distributed over all four years of study, which makes up approximately 30% of Clark School of Engineering undergraduate enrollment.